bootstrap-vue/bootstrap-vue/src/components/form-spinbutton/README.md

 # Form Spinbutton

-> Spinbuttons are a BottstrapVue custom numerical range form control.
+> Spin buttons are a BottstrapVue custom numerical range form control.
 Spin buttons allow for incrementing
 > or decrementing a numerical value within a range of a minimum and maximum number, with optional step
 > value.

 `<b-form-spinbutton>` is WAI_ARIA compliant, allowing for keyboard control, and support both horizontal (default) and vertical layout.

+Similar to [range type inputs](/docs/components/form-input#range-type-input), spin buttons _do not_ allow the user to type in a value.

 ```html
 <template>